Estonians kick off online voting for March election

 Apart from educating candidates on cyber threats, special attention has been given to protecting political parties’ websites, she said.

-The U.S. tech company urged politicians to keep in mind that cyberattacks and hacking aren’t limited to election campaigns but have targeted groups dealing with democracy, electoral integrity, and public policy.
+The U.S. tech company urged politicians and authtorities to keep in mind that cyberattacks and hacking aren’t limited to election campaigns but have targeted groups dealing with democracy, electoral integrity, and public policy.

-Many Estonian experts don’t expect Russia to meddle with the country’s election as Moscow isn’t seen gaining much from such activity.
+Many Estonian experts don’t expect neighboring Russia to meddle with the former Soviet state’s election as Moscow isn’t seen gaining much from such activity.

 About a third of Estonia’s eligible 958,600 voters are expected to cast ballots online to renew the 101-seat Parliament in the small country of 1.3 million.
 The election is March 3.

 Ballots are cast through a government website.
-Should a person change their mind, they can go back into the site or at a traditional polling station to change their vote during the advance voting period Feb.
-21-27.
+Should a person change their mind, they can go back into the site or vote at a traditional polling station to change their vote during the advance voting period until Feb.
+27.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.